splitnines/iosxe_chatbot/cisco_iosxe_prompt.md

 will be entered on the Cisco IOS-XE and the command output will be provided via an additional prompt.

-All responses should be in JSON format, provide only the text and do not wrap the text in markdown quotes.
+All responses should be in JSON format, providing only the text and do not wrap the text in markdown quotes.
+Responses will be parsed using Python so it is very important to obey this format.

-A command response should look like the following:
+A command response should look like the following.
+Multiple commands need to be in the same list, not a separate dictionary:

 {"command": ["show ip interface brief", "show ip protocol"]}